The long-term changes that occur in and

 nonsteroidal anti-inflammatory drug to relieve any

 swelling and pain in the tissues that are being pinched.
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Ask your doctor if it would be helpful to take an anti-inflammatory medicine